The Intelligence Layer

 On the same screen:

-• SearchAI surfaces a summarized document as the “best result”
+• SearchAI highlights one document as the “best result”

 • Traditional search ranks a different file first